 We started first with a discussion about foster homes.
 I explained to them that not all children are as blessed as they are to have a home with a family and that many kids are put into a Foster Home and are watched over by other people.
 Some foster kids don’t know what it is like to be loved or have friends and many of them do not get to celebrate their birthdays.
 When I suggested that we take the time that day to make these kids some cards for their birthdays, my kids were all over it!

 Making Birthday Cards for Foster Kids

 - embellishments – stickers, stamps, ribbon, buttons, rhinestones, etc.

 - 1 large manilla envelope (for all the cards you make to be shipped together)

 - a birthday cake or ice cream sundae ingredients

-We put all of the cards in an envelope and got them ready to go into the mailbox.
+- First, you’ll need to track down an address of where to send your cards when you’re done making them.
 I did a quick Google search for foster homes in my area.
-From that, I was able to find a children’s foundation that dealt directly with the foster care system.
+I found a children’s foundation that dealt directly with the foster care system.
 I called the number and spoke with a lady who gave me an address that would take the cards and distribute them.

 - With all your fun supplies at hand, it’s time to make your cards!
 Fold your cardstock in half, or cut it to be your desired size, making sure it will fit in a small envelope.
 Don’t forget to write a sweet birthday message and sign your name + include any information you want to include (age, grade, city/state of residence, etc.)

 - Make sure your cards are completely dry before putting them into their envelope.
 Don’t seal the envelope as it will need to be inspected by the foster care facility to ensure proper delivery.